-We are offering on a "reasonable best efforts" basis 24,750,000,000 of ordinary shares of Quoin Pharmaceuticals Ltd. represented by 4,950,000 American Depositary Shares, or "ADSs," at the purchase price of \$1.00 per ADS.
+We are offering on a "reasonable best efforts" basis up to \$20 million of ordinary shares of Quoin Pharmaceuticals Ltd. represented by American Depositary Shares, or "ADSs," at an assumed purchase price of \$2.18 per ADS, which was the closing price of our ADSs on The Nasdaq Capital Market on February 7, 2023.
 Each ADS represents five thousand (5,000) ordinary shares.
-We are also offering on a "reasonable best efforts" basis pre-funded warrants, or "Pre-Funded Warrants," to purchase 10,250,000,000 ordinary shares represented by 2,050,000 ADSs.
-We are offering to certain purchasers whose purchase of ADSs in this offering would otherwise result in the purchaser, together with its affiliates and certain related parties, beneficially owning more than 4.99% of our outstanding ordinary shares immediately following the consummation of this offering, the opportunity to purchase, if any such purchaser so chooses, Pre-Funded Warrants, in lieu of ADSs that would otherwise result in such purchaser's beneficial ownership exceeding 4.99% (or, at the election of the purchaser, 9.99%) of our outstanding ordinary shares.
-The purchase price of each Pre-Funded Warrant is \$0.9999 (which is equal to the public offering price per ADS to be sold in this offering minus \$0.0001, the exercise price per ADS of each Pre-Funded Warrants.
+We are also offering on a "reasonable best efforts" basis pre-funded warrants, or "Pre-Funded Warrants," to purchase up to 45,871,555,000 ordinary shares represented by up to 9,174,311 ADSs.
+We are offering to certain purchasers whose purchase of ADSs in this offering would otherwise result in the purchaser, together with its affiliates and certain related parties, beneficially owning more than 4.99% of our outstanding ordinary shares immediately following the consummation of this offering, the opportunity to purchase, if any such purchaser so chooses, Pre-Funded Warrants, in lieu of ADSs that would otherwise result in such purchase price of each Pre-Funded Warrant is \$2.1799 (which is equal to the assumed public offering price per ADS to be sold in this offering minus \$0.0001, the exercise price per ADS of each Pre-Funded Warrants).
 The Pre-Funded Warrants are immediately exercisable and may be exercised at any time until all of the Pre-Funded Warrants are exercised in full.
+For each Pre-Funded Warrant we sell, the number of ADSs we are offering will be decreased on a one-for-one basis.

-Our ordinary shares represented by ADSs and Pre-Funded Warrants are being offered together with warrants, or "Common Warrants," to purchase 35,000,000,000 ordinary shares represented by 7,000,000 ADSs.
+Our ordinary shares represented by ADSs and Pre-Funded Warrants are being offered together with warrants, or "Common Warrants," to purchase up to 45,871,555,000 ordinary shares represented by up to 9,174,311 ADSs.
 Each ADS and Pre-Funded Warrant will be sold together with one Common Warrant.
-Each Common Warrant has an exercise price of \$1.00 per ADS (representing 100% of the public offering price per ADS to be sold in this offering) and will expire on the fifth anniversary of the original issuance date.
+Each Common Warrant has an exercise price of \$2.18 per ADS (representing 100% of the assumed public offering price per ADS to be sold in this offering) and will expire on the fifth anniversary of the original issuance date.
 Because we will issue a Common Warrant for each ADS and for each Pre-Funded Warrant sold in this offering, the number of Common Warrants sold in this offering will not change as a result of a change in the mix of ADSs and Pre-Funded Warrants sold.

 Our ordinary shares represented by ADSs, Pre-Funded Warrants and Common Warrants can only be purchased together in this offering but will be issued separately.
 Ordinary shares represented by ADSs issuable from time to time upon exercise of the Pre-Funded Warrants and the Common Warrants are also being offered by this prospectus.
-These securities are being sold in this offering to certain purchasers under a securities purchase agreement dated February 22, 2023 between us and the purchasers.
+These securities are being sold in this offering to certain purchasers under a securities purchase agreement dated , 2023 between us and the purchasers.